 - SLICED GARDEN TOMATOES

-One pot meals mean easy cleanup and I LOVE that!
+One pot meals mean a yummy easy dinner and even easier cleanup!
 I don’t mind cooking but cleaning up, not so much!
-And this beautiful dish is so so easy!
+This dinner is a win/win!

 Thanks, Sally at Good Dinner Mom!

 - CHICKEN WITH TOMATO AND BASIL CREAM SAUCE